Weeds and pest animals cause problems

 - Do not leave pet food outside where it can be eaten by foxes and other pest animals.

 - Keep your cat inside between dawn and dusk so that it does not kill native animals.

 - Keep your dog on a lead when visiting bushland areas so it cannot be mistaken for a feral dog or interfere with trapping or poisoning programs.

 Who you can ask for advice

-Check the Department of Primary Industries Pests, Diseases and Weeds web page or call their hotline on 136 186 for free expert advice and information on identifying and managing weeds and pest animals.
+Visit the Department of Primary Industries Pests, Diseases and Weeds website or phone 136 186 for free expert advice and information on identifying and managing weeds and pest animals.

 Weeds on roadsides

 In most circumstances management of roadside weeds is the responsibility of the adjacent landholder.

 To assist landholders in managing roadside weeds, Latrobe City Council undertakes limited actions to monitor and control roadside weeds with the support of State Government funding.

 Roadsides where Council does not have any involvement in weed management include: